oist/optinist/docs/utils/tutorials.md

 <img width="400px" src="../_static/tutorials/fig12.06_etaworkflow.png" alt="Whole" />
 </p>

 After finishing the process, you can quickly confirm your event-triggered average plot by clicking the OUTPUT button on the eta node.
-This figure is also available from VISUALIZE pate.
+This figure is also available at VISUALIZE page.

 <br>
 <p align="left">